Ozona, Texas: Climate

+According to the Köppen Climate Classification system, Ozona has a hot semi-arid climate, abbreviated "BSh" on climate maps.
+The hottest temperature recorded in Ozona was 109 F on August 8, 1951, August 21, 1951, and August 18, 1969, while the coldest temperature recorded was -8 F on February 2, 1951.

-Popular culture
+In popular culture

-In the Criminal Minds season-two episode, "Boogeyman", the BAU travels to Ozona as part of a murder investigation involving a boy who was killed in the "woods" on the outskirts of town.
+In the Criminal Minds season-two episode-six (S2, E6) titled, "Boogeyman", the BAU travels to Ozona as part of a murder investigation involving a boy who was killed in the "woods" on the outskirts of town.

-The British rock band Goldrush recorded an album called Ozona, based on their experiences when their tour bus broke down in the town.
+British rock band Goldrush recorded an album called Ozona, based on their experiences when their tour bus broke down in the town.

-In Cormac McCarthy's All the Pretty Horses, John Grady Cole is held in Ozona after the horses (Redbo, Junior, and Blevins' horses) are impounded after three men swear they have paperwork confirming ownership of the animals.
+In Cormac McCarthy's All the Pretty Horses, John Grady Cole is held in Ozona after Redbo, Junior, and Blevins' horses are impounded after three men swear they have paperwork confirming ownership of the animals.
 He is eventually given the horses after John Grady tells the story of the plot to the local judge.
 In the film adaptation of the novel, the hearing takes place in another town.

 New Orleans jazzrock trio, Royal Fingerbowl, featured a song called "Ozona, TX" on their 1997 album Happy Birthday, Sabo, about a hallucinating, dying cowboy.